 Hiring the right candidate is more than just assessing qualifications on paper.
-It’s about understanding their mindset, work ethic, and how they’ll fit into your team.
+It’s about understanding their mindset, work ethic, and cultural fit.
 While a resume offers insights into skills and experience, thoughtful interview questions reveal deeper traits like problem-solving, adaptability, and motivation.
-Here are five critical questions to ask job applicants to ensure you’re making an informed decision.

 1. Can you tell me about a time you faced a significant challenge at work and how you handled it?